 On 01 October 1921, Madame Anna Guérin set sail across the Atlantic, to return to North America.
 She left Liverpool on the White Star Line ship ‘Celtic’.
 She arrived in New York on the 10th, into Canada on 11th.
 Husband Eugène Guérin could be located in Vallon, at the time of completing passenger documentation.
 Anna headed back to her sister Juliette in Toronto – – for whom the address given was “Great War Veterans Association, Kent Building, Toronto, Ont.”

-British Legion communiqués began being sent out en masse to the likes of County Lord Lieutenants; heads of municipalities (mayors, mayoresses; etc); and newspapers.
-The latter began printing their versions of these notifications towards the end of the first week of October.
-The following is an example taken from the Nottingham Evening Post on Wednesday, 05 October 1921 (discovered on the britishnewspaperarchive.co.uk website):
+British Legion communiqués began being sent out en masse to the likes of County Lord Lieutenants; heads of municipalities (mayors, mayoresses; etc); newspapers; etc. The latter began printing their versions of these notifications towards the end of the first week of October.
+The following is taken from the Nottingham Evening Post on Wednesday, 05 October 1921:

 “THE FLANDERS POPPY.
 EARL HAIG AND REMEMBRANCE DAY – NOV.
 11TH.
 Field-Marshal Earl Haig, President of the British Legion, desires that Armistice Day (November 11th) should be a “real remembrance day” and proposed to launch several schemes in aid of his appeal for ex-service men of all ranks.
 One of these is the wearing of the Flanders Poppy to the memory of the men who rest beneath the flower on the fields of Flanders.